CORE TRAINING

 You see her at the coffee counter.
 You know what you would say.
 You rehearse it twice in your head, adjust your posture, check your phone, look up.
 She is gone.
 You did not move.
 That feeling sitting in your chest right now, the one that showed up before your legs could, that is approach anxiety.
 It is not a personality flaw.
 It is a trained response.
 Your amygdala flagged a social interaction as a physical threat, dumped cortisol into your bloodstream, and locked your motor system.
 The same mechanism that kept your ancestors alive around predators is now keeping you silent around strangers.

 The problem is not that you feel fear.
 Everyone does.
 The problem is that the fear makes the decision for you.
 It chooses inaction every single time, and inaction has a compounding cost.
 Zero approaches today means zero data about what works.
 Zero data means zero confidence tomorrow.
 The spiral tightens.
 Most men stuck in this loop try to think their way out of it.
 They read advice, watch videos, build a mental model of how a confident person would act.
-None of it transfers to the moment.
+Others try to look their way out instead, chasing the jawline fixes of looksmaxxing rather than putting in a single rep. None of it transfers to the moment.
 Because approach anxiety does not live in your thoughts.
 It lives in your nervous system.
 And the only language your nervous system speaks is repetition.

 Why Willpower Fails and Reps Work